svalabs/terraform-provider-forgejo/README.md

 # Terraform Provider for Forgejo

-This repository contains a [Terraform](https://www.terraform.io/) provider for [Forgejo](https://forgejo.org/) — self-hosted lightweight software forge.
+This repository contains a [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) provider for [Forgejo](https://forgejo.org/) — self-hosted lightweight software forge.

 ## Contents

-The Forgejo Terraform Provider allows managing resources within Forgejo.
+The Forgejo Terraform/OpenTofu Provider allows managing resources within Forgejo.
 It is in an **early** stage and currently provides the following...

 Resources: